The Real Deal on Common Misconceptions About Weight Loss SurgeryAugust 8, 2018

 These are broad-brush generalizations but are important to discuss for the awareness of WLS patients.

 Addiction is another complex disease process with many parts of it which can be behavioral, environmental, societal, social, and personal.
 People with alcohol abuse prior to surgery generally have an increased risk of alcohol abuse after surgery.

-I don’t believe that it has anything to do with the surgery itself, but perhaps a relapse of a condition prior to surgery.
+I don’t believe that it has anything to do with the surgery itself, but perhaps a relapse of a condition before surgery.
 Many bariatric patients do enjoy a glass of wine or an alcoholic beverage post-surgery.
-However, it’s unusual and there is no data to support an increase in alcoholism in a patient who didn’t have these addiction issues prior to surgery.
+However, it’s unusual, and there is no data to support an increase in alcoholism in a patient who didn’t have these addiction issues before surgery.

 As to suicide, while there is a slight increase in the suicide rate in patients who have undergone weight loss surgery, the exact reasons are not clear.
 Furthermore, the rate isn’t significantly higher than the general population to discourage metabolic surgery.

 I think this calls for more research into the factors which may lead some patients to become more suicidal.
 A very important factor in successful and healthy weight loss is to stay in touch with your bariatric surgeon and team, medical providers, or a mental health professional even if it is for a yearly visit.
 The underlying factors seem more social than medical.
 The more positive people you have in your life, the more likely you will succeed post-surgery.

 The most important decision you have to make is when you think you need help, then please ask for help!
 We all need help at different times in our lives, so make sure to reach out.